 The force sensor attached to the cart will collect Tension data.
 The force sensor should be plugged into 'port A' of the PASCO Interface.
 Tension is a force, and the data collected will have units of Newtons.
 It is very important that the force sensor be TARED (zeroed) before each run.
 Before each run, the TARE button on the side of the force sensor must be pressed and held for a couple of seconds without any force or tension acting on the hook.
 While data is being collected, it is very important to hold the cord of the force sensor such that it does not drag or exert any forces on the cart.
 After a run, check the force data to make sure it seems reasonable.
 The force should not be zero or negative.
-If the data is suspect, click on the button "Delete Last Data Run" located near the bottom of the screen, and rerun the trial making sure the force sensor was TARED and the cord is not exerting a force on the cart.
+If the data is suspect, go to "Experiment" on the top menu bar, and "Delete Last Data Run", and rerun the trial making sure the force sensor was TARED and the cord is not exerting a force on the cart.

 The Smart Pulley at the end of the track will collect position vs time data.
-After the Record Button is clicked, data will be collected over a distance of 0.25m.
-Capstone will automatically stop collecting data after the cart has traveled 0.25m.
-Make sure the cart and hanging mass can move unobstructed for 0.25 m after the Record Button has been clicked.
+After the start button is pressed, data will be collected over a distance of 0.25m.
+Data Studio will automatically stop collecting data after the cart has traveled 0.25m.
+Make sure the cart and hanging mass can move unobstructed for 0.25m after the Start Button has been pressed.
 Do not allow the cart to crash into the end stop and/or the Smart Pulley.
-The Smart

-Pulley must be connected to 'port #1' of the PASCO Interface via a photogate cord.
+The Smart Pulley must be connected to 'port #1' of the PASCO Interface via a photogate cord.
 The cord should be hanging in the room.
 Set the height of the pulley such that the portion of the string that is over the track will be parallel to the track.